 Cinema is a whole art form in itself.
 But movies that address the joys and pains of the creative process really strike a special chord.
 Plus, when is it not the right time for popcorn?

 The list below features seven films that have creativity itself in the leading role.
 These classics are about the role art plays in our lives, about creative ambition and, at times, the failure that follows.
+Maybe just maybe they'll help you draw inspiration for your own graphic design portfolio.

 1. Synecdoche, New York, 2008, Charlie Kaufman